Schedule a Visit

 All Porcelain Crowns

-Crown and bridgework is a very reliable solution for major dental problems.
-Material used in these repairs is either high-grade porcelain, or porcelain bonded to a metal alloy.
-Where accidental damage has occurred, resulting in lost teeth, or where teeth have broken away through excessive wear, or as the result of old fillings breaking, crowns and/or bridges can be used as a long-term solution.
+Crown and bridgework are very reliable solutions for major dental problems.
+Material used in these repairs is either high-grade porcelain or porcelain bonded to a metal alloy.
+Where accidental damage has occurred, resulting in lost teeth, or where teeth have broken away through excessive wear or as a result of old fillings breaking, crowns and/or bridges can be used as a long-term solution.

 Many people have unexplained pain from filled back teeth, which is usually due to hairline cracks in the chewing part of the tooth.
 Placing crowns on these teeth relieves the pain and allows a return of full dental function for these teeth.
 In front teeth, older fillings can both weaken the teeth and cause “appearance” problems due to staining or chipping.
 In teeth with root canal fillings, crowns can prevent breakage.